 About RBC Royal Bank’s prime rate

 As with other banks, RBC Royal Bank usually only changes its prime rate in response to Bank of Canada (BoC) interest rate policy.
-When the BoC raises or lowers the key rate (known as the target for the overnight rate), RBC Royal Bank will usually adjust its prime rate by the same amount.
+When the BoC raises or lowers the key rate (known as the target for the overnight rate) RBC Royal Bank will usually adjust its prime rate by the same amount.
 For example, if the BoC were to raise the overnight rate by 25 basis points (bps), RBC Royal Bank would usually raise its prime rate by 25 basis points as well.

 There have been some exceptions to this rule, where RBC Royal Bank hasn't fully passed on BoC rate cuts.
-For example, there have been times where the BoC has cut interest rates by 25 bps, RBC Royal Bank only lowered their prime rate by 15 basis points.
+For example, there have been times where the BoC has cut interest rates by 25 basis points, but RBC Royal Bank only lowered its prime rate by 15 basis points.
 At times like these, most of the major banks tend to make the same call.
 While it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.

 How the RBC Royal Bank prime rate affects variable mortgage rates

 When you get a variable mortgage from RBC Royal Bank, the interest rate will be expressed as the RBC Royal Bank prime rate, plus or minus a certain percentage point.
 For example, if the RBC Royal Bank prime rate is 3.00%, and your mortgage rate is prime minus 0.50%, your mortgage rate would be 2.50%.

 If RBC Royal Bank were to change its prime rate, your mortgage rate would change by the same amount.
 For example, if the RBC Royal Bank prime rate were raised to 3.25%, your mortgage rate would rise with it to 2.75%.